 You can stop recording at any time and review the output.

-usually consist of multiple actions
+A single rule usually consist of multiple actions.

-and enable this option to include all logs from related actions
+You can filter for a specific rule and enable this option to include all logs from related actions.

 This option is available only when ‘Rule’ is selected as both the Entity Type and the Entity.